 In Switzerland this Gruyère is often labelled as Gruyère Surchoix.
-It’s matured longer than the Gruyère “Classic” and therefore has a more pronounced flavour with a firm, slightly crumbly texture and hints of calcium crystals throughout.
+It’s matured longer than the Gruyère Classic and therefore has a more pronounced flavour with a firmer, slightly crumblier texture and hints of calcium crystals throughout.
 This Gruyère is brilliant for everyday eating as well as for premium cooking.

 Quality raw milk

 The cows giving milk destined to the production of Le Gruyère AOP feed exclusively on natural silage-free fodder without any additives.
-They are fed fresh grass in the summer and hay in the winter.
+They are fed fresh grass in summer and hay in winter.

 At the dairy

 In copper vats, the milk from the morning’s milking is added to that from the previous evening’s milking.
 The cheese maker adds the lactic acid bacteria that will mature the milk and rennet that will cause the milk to coagulate.
 Since the milk isn’t heated before coagulating, it retains all its aromas – a unique characteristic of raw milk cheese.

 After three months of storage in the cheese maker’s cellar, the wheels are transported to an ripening cellar.
 There they complete their slow maturation 10 months at a temperature of 15°C and humidity of 90%.
 During this phase, the cheese wheels are regularly turned and rubbed with a salt water solution.